hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/management.md

     The request need to be verified manually.
 This may take some time.

 ### Application Form
-A HPC Workspace can (only) be requested by a registered research group lead/manager using the ServicePortal application form:
+An HPC Workspace can (only) be requested by a registered research group lead/manager using the ServicePortal application form:

 [Service Portal -> Create HPC Workspace](https://serviceportal.unibe.ch/sp?id=sc_cat_item&sys_id=259743301b8bd05023a5dd318b4bcba5&sysparm_category=6c6ba9631b88ac5023a5dd318b4bcb76)